-Valerie Rzepka is a Primary Health Care Nurse Practitioner, Executive Director and co-founder of Canadian Medical Assistance Teams (CMAT), an emergency medical response organization that provides medical aid in the wake of major global disasters.
+Valerie Rzepka is a Primary Health Care Nurse Practitioner, CEEP board member, Executive Director and co-founder of Canadian Medical Assistance Teams (CMAT), an emergency medical response organization that provides medical aid in the wake of major global disasters.
 She has been a member of the CEEP Board of Directors since 2008.
+She is currently Territorial Chief Nursing and Midwifery Officer for Nunavut.

 In nearly 15 years of responding to disasters, Valerie has coordinated, supervised and deployed to medical projects in Thailand, Pakistan, China, Haiti, Chile, Japan, and the Philippines.
 Most recently, she oversaw CMAT’s immediate rapid assessment and coordinated the overall response to the 2015 Nepal earthquake.
 As a result of her collaboration in United Nations-led emergency responses, Valerie has been invited to consult for the Pan-American Health Organization in Washington, DC, and World Health Organization in Geneva, Switzerland as a subject-matter expert in Emergency Medical Response in the Emergency Medical Teams initiative.